shirotak/JGOG_HGEOC/data/README.md

 This page contains processed data to reproduce the study results.
-Patient IDs for the JGOG3025 cohort were randomized.
+Patient IDs of the JGOG3025 cohort were anonymized.